 The establishment of a Europe-wide patent jurisdiction has been a long-standing ambition.
 The prospect of only having to litigate a single patent in a single court, and all attendant efficiencies and cost savings, is attractive to patentees that currently have to litigate in multiple European countries to enforce their rights.
 Indeed, a number of attempts have been made over the years to bring such a system about, including the Community Patent Convention (1975) and the proposed European Patent Litigation Agreement (2004).
 However, none of these previous projects managed to gain acceptance.
 Each of them struggled in one way or another to balance the competing interests of the European Union and its Member States, while at the same time accommodating the existing system under the European Patent Convention (EPC).
 It is against this chequered history that the UP and UPC have emerged.

 The EU Regulations needed to allow the grant of a UP were adopted in December 2012,2 closely followed by the signing of the UPC Agreement in February 2013.3 Since then, the UPC Preparatory Committee (working on the UPC) and an EPO Select Committee (working on the UP) have been busily consulting with stakeholders, drafting rules and procedures, and setting up facilities.
-The last remaining political steps to be taken before the reforms can come into effect are for the UK and Germany to ratify the UPC Agreement, however, these final steps present a potential obstacle to the reforms getting off the ground.
-In the UK, the decision to leave the EU presents challenges for the inclusion of the UK in the new system.
-In Germany, a complaint filed at the German Federal Constitutional Court (FCC) could significantly delay – if not entirely derail – the implementation of the reforms.
+Following ratification of the UPC Agreement by the UK in April 2018, the last remaining political step to be taken before the reforms can come into effect is for ratification by Germany.
+However, this final step presents a potential obstacle to the reforms getting off the ground.
+A complaint filed at the German Federal Constitutional Court (FCC) in 2017, which is listed to be heard in 2019, has delayed the implementation of the reforms and still has the potential to derail them entirely.
+In the UK, the decision to leave the EU leaves questions over the inclusion of the UK in the new system.4 Despite the continued uncertainty, users of the patent system in Europe need to be aware of, and plan for, the potential changes ahead.

 II The Unitary Patent